Book of Emily

 “Do you have any idea who’s baby it was?”
 She sensed anticipation in his voice.

-Emily closed her eyes and took in a deep breath.
+Emily closed her eyes, taking in a deep breath.
 “See that’s the crazy part.
-I remember every detail of the moment and all those leading up it as if it had happened in real life.
+I remember every detail of the moment and everything leading up it as if it had all happened in real life.
 Isn’t that strange?”

 “Well, the baby was mine.
 I mean, he was our’s.
 His name was Ezekiel, but we called him Zeke for short.
 I was rocking him to sleep in our guest room, which we’d converted into a lovely little nursery.
 I was just staring at his beautiful little face and it filled me with this indescribable happiness.”